For over a century, Syracuse University has been at the forefront of communications education.

-That year—the year the FCC wrote the Communications Act that would shape the emerging field of broadcasting for decades to come—SU became the first university in the nation to offer a college credit radio course.
-In 1947, SU launched WAER, one of the nation’s first college radio stations.
+That year—the year the FCC wrote the Communications Act that would shape the emerging field of broadcasting for decades to come—Syracuse became the first university in the nation to offer a college credit radio course.
+In 1947, the University launched WAER, one of the nation’s first college radio stations.
 And when television emerged in the years following World War II, SU was the first to offer instruction in this fledgling field.

 In 1964, supported by a gift from Samuel I. Newhouse, the Newhouse Communications Complex was officially inaugurated in Newhouse 1, the award-winning I.M.
 Pei building, which housed the School of Journalism.
 (A year later, the building would be cited as one of the top four honor award winners of the American Institute of Architects.)